jcruz0x/qmtools/readme.md

 that slows down work.
 Others just provide fast shortcuts to use built in Blender features with particular settings.

+This software is licensed under the GNU General Public License v3.0.

 ## Features